GroundingBooth: Grounding Text-to-Image Customization: Experiment

-We conduct the ablation study in two parts: the first part is for our cross-attention control, and the second part is for the grounding module.
-The results are shown in \tabref{tbl:ablation1} and \tabref{tbl:ablation2}.
-From the results, we can conclude that both the grounding module and the masked cross-attention module play a vital role in grounding the reference object and preventing the information leakage of the reference object.
+We conduct the ablation study to validate the effectiveness of our proposed components: the subject-grounded cross-attention layer and the grounding module. \tabref{tbl:ablation1} and \tabref{tbl:ablation2} present the quantitative results on DreamBench and COCO, respectively.
+We observe that both components play a vital role in improving the model's capacities of identity preservation, layout alignment, and text alignment.

+In addition, our model also seamlessly support several simpler tasks by dropping some conditions, including pure text-to-image synthesis, pure layout-guided text-to-image synthesis, and the traditional personalized text-to-image synthesis.
+We put the related analysis and results in appendix.